anse3832/MUSIQ/README.md

 - Options are all included in "train.py".
 So you should change the variable "config" in "train.py"
 ![image](https://user-images.githubusercontent.com/77471764/138195607-cf7165a1-dd64-4031-b1ab-872012f7046a.png)

-If the codes are implemented exactly the same as the paper, the performance can be further improved

 Belows are the validation performance on KonIQ-10k database (I'm still training the code, so the results will be updated later)
-- SRCC: 0.8877
-- PLCC: 0.9152
+- SRCC: 0.8877 / PLCC: 0.9152
+- If the codes are implemented exactly the same as the paper, the performance can be further improved

 # Inference
 First, you need to specify variables in "inference.py"